kanekop/another-hour-gen2-Claude/README.md

 * This tool is useful for planning or understanding specific time conversions within the Another Hour system.

 ### Personalized AH Clock (APH Clock)
+* Accessible via the "Personalized AH Clock" link or directly at `/pages/personalized-ah-clock.html`.
+* **Views:**
+    * **Clock View:** Shows the analog and digital APH clock.
+    * **Settings View:** Allows customization of the APH parameters.
+* **Settings View Features:**
+    * **Comparison Graph:** Displays a dual bar graph (Real Time vs. Another Hour distribution) directly linked to the slider.
+    * **"Normal APH Day Duration" Slider:** Adjust the slider (0 to 1440 minutes) to define the length of your scaled-time day.
+Text readouts for "Normal APH Day" and the resulting "APH Duration" (the unscaled portion) update with the slider.
+    * **Timezone Selection:** Choose a timezone for all APH calculations.
+* **Clock View Features (During APH Period):**
+    * Time progresses at normal real-time speed.
+    * Digital display shows "Actual" time and "APH Remaining."
+    * Analog clock shows a yellow sector for the APH duration.
+    * Theme inverts to dark.
 * Accessible via the "Personalized AH Clock" link on the landing page, or directly at `/pages/personalized-ah-clock.html`.
 * **Objective:** This clock allows users to dynamically alter their experience of a day by customizing how much "normal time" they perceive before entering their "Another Personalized Hour(s)" (APH).
 * **Setting Normal APH Day Duration:**